k0T0z/gsoc24-blog/_posts/2024-08-19-google-summer-of-code-2024-week-13-i-hate-frontend.markdown

 Anyway, the shader editor integration doesn't require emake to be up and running, it is all about GUI stuff.
 I will try to add tests to the shader editor as well, just to make sure that it is working as expected.

+## Draft - Don't bother reading this section :)

+> R0bert — 25/08/2024 19:29

+> there's one more thing, there's a layer above your project that could be future project
+> @Saif generating 3d models from images...
+> seems complicated but i assure itd just be what youve done plus a few more layers of surfaces and shaders and abstraction

+> R0bert — 25/08/2024 19:36

+> you might mean signed distance fonts by valve, which are similar in concept yes
+> but they are are for making vectorized fonts
+> but yes, i know what you mean
+> i was studying that for enigma too that might be useful later on because im curious if we could vectorize sprites
+> a huge issue i have is that older games which were sprite based dont scale well on our modern 16:9 and hidpi displays and stuff
+> vectorizing them could fix a lot of problems
+> but for ENIGMA, i suck at making sprites, so if there were a tool that could take my poor low-resolution handmade sprites and turn them into beautiful 3d vectors, i would USE IT

 [my-google-summer-of-code-2024-project]: https://summerofcode.withgoogle.com/programs/2024/projects/wYTZuQbA